RedisLabs/redislabs-docs/content/rc/cloud-integrations/aws-cloud-accounts/_index.md

 The **Cloud account** tab lets you manage cloud accounts associated with your Redis Cloud subscription.

-The **Cloud Account** tab is not available (or supported) for Free or Fixed Redis Cloud subscriptions.
-If you do not see a **Cloud Account** tab on the Account Settings page, verify that you have selected a Flexible or Annual subscription.
+The **Cloud Account** tab is not available (or supported) for Redis Cloud Essentials subscriptions.
+If you do not see a **Cloud Account** tab on the Account Settings page, verify that you have selected a Redis Cloud Essentials subscription.

 ## Add a new cloud account